open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/faas.md

 ## Using span attributes instead of resource attributes

-There are cases where a FaaS resoruce attribute is better applied as a span attribute instead.
+There are cases where a FaaS resource attribute is better applied as a span attribute instead.
 See the [FaaS trace conventions](../../trace/semantic_conventions/faas.md) for more.